 Isaiah is the one who prophesied the birth of the baby Jesus through a woman who was a virgin and also in a stable with cattle and oxen.

 He was called the Evangelist of the Old Testament because of his many prophecies about the Messiah, fulfilled in the New Testament with the birth of the Saviour from the Virgin Mary.
-In the 66 chapters of his book, Isaiah left messianic prophecies such as the birth of the Messiah from a virgin; so the deity of the Messiah, the Incarnation of the Lord.
+In the 66 chapters of his book, Isaiah left messianic prophecies such as the birth of the Messiah from a virgin, so the deity of the Messiah, the Incarnation of the Lord.
 So the forerunner of the Messiah is John the Baptist.
-Also the miracles, the passion, and death of the Messiah; in addition to the preaching of the Messiah.
+Also, the miracles, the passion, and the death of the Messiah, in addition to the preaching of the Messiah.

 Who came to fulfill the Old Testament?

-Through the coming into the world of the Christ Child, God reveals Himself to all mankind.
+By coming into the world of the Christ Child, God reveals Himself to all humankind.
 So God has humbled himself so much to show us, humans, that to reach the top, you have to start at the bottom, with small steps on a gradual and progressive ladder.
-This means that you have to remove all the things that hold you back, that don’t give you absolute freedom.
-Also, somebody said that only when you are free, become light, and can climb to the top, can you attain salvation.
+This means you must remove all the things that hold you back and don’t give you absolute freedom.
+Also, somebody said that only when you are free, become light, and climb to the top can you attain salvation.

-So the baby Jesus was born and brought with Him a message to mankind.
-The greatest message of all time, the greatest message of mankind.
+So the baby Jesus was born and brought with Him a message to humanity.
+The most important message of all time is humanity’s most important message.
 Salvation.
 That can be greater in this world than that man is given a perspective, a way, a blessed option, to give meaning to his life, to be saved.
-Through the Birth of God, God has given the greatest gift to mankind, His one and only Son, Jesus.
-God created the world out of love, and out of love He gave His only Son, Jesus, and therefore the birth of the Christ Child is considered the celebration of life, love, peace, and joy.
-And universal happiness, for it is truly the greatest event in the history of mankind.
+Through the Birth of God, God has given the greatest gift to humanity, His one and only Son, Jesus.
+God created the world out of love, and out of love, He gave His only Son, Jesus, and therefore the birth of the Christ Child is considered the celebration of life, love, peace, and joy.
+And universal happiness, for it is indeed the most significant event in the history of humanity.

 What did the Old Testament say about the Messiah?

-In addition, God has minted us in the person and through the redemptive work of Jesus Christ, accomplished here and now.
-This is why especially the New Testament introduces the believer to the history of salvation that He accomplishes.
+In addition, God has minted us in the person and, through the redemptive work of Jesus Christ, accomplished here and now.
+This is why the New Testament introduces the believer to the history of salvation that He performs.
 Indeed the story of the life and ministry of Jesus Christ is an integral part of the message of the Gospel and the Christian faith.
-Besides, Jesus was proclaimed to be the Way, the Truth, and the Life and that no one will come to God except through Him.
+Besides, Jesus proclaimed the Way, the Truth, and the Life and that no one will come to God except through Him.

 Early Old Testament prophets prophesied the Messiah would come as Lord and King.
-And that He would be born through a virgin and die on the cross for the sins of the whole world, but after 3 days He would rise again.
+And He would be born through a virgin and die on the cross for the sins of the whole world, but after three days, He would rise again.

 Key Verse Related to Jesus in Old Testament

-“You may say to yourselves, ‘How can we know when a message has not been spoken by the Lord?’
+“You may say to yourselves, ‘How can we know when the Lord has not spoken a message?’
 If what a prophet proclaims in the name of the Lord does not take place or come true, that is a message the Lord has not spoken.
 That prophet has spoken presumptuously, so do not be alarmed…”